jarle/remix-adonisjs-docs/docs/technical-details/not-a-hack.md

-# Why remix-adonisjs is not a hack
+# Why react-adonisjs is not a hack

 When people first hear about embedding React Router into AdonisJS, they sometimes wonder if it's a "hack" or an unsupported workaround.
 This is a valid concern - you want to build on solid foundations, not fragile workarounds that will break with every update.

-The good news is that **remix-adonisjs is built on official, documented React Router APIs**.
+The good news is that **react-adonisjs is built on official, documented React Router APIs**.
 It's not a hack - it's React Router framework mode with a custom server, which is exactly what React Router was designed to support.

 ## What is React Router Framework Mode?